fuzzdb-project/fuzzdb/README.md

-FuzzDB is the original and most comprehensive dictionary of attack patterns and payload primitives, predictable resource patterns, variants, regex patterns for server responses and PII, backdoors, and related documentation.
+FuzzDB is the original and most comprehensive dictionary of attack patterns and payload primitives, predictable resource patterns,  web backdoors, regex patterns for server responses and PII, and documentation.

-Downloading this repository is likely to cause a false-positive alarm by your antivirus or antimalware software.
-To resolve, the filepath should be whitelisted.
+Some antivirus/antimalware software alerts on FuzzDB.
+To resolve, the filepath or affected files should be whitelisted.
 There is nothing in FuzzDB that can harm your computer as-is, however due to the risk of local file include attacks it's not recommended to store this repository on a server or other important system.

 # Using FuzzDB #
 FuzzDB is like an application security scanner, without the scanner.